How to Find and Choose a Financial Advisor in 7 Steps

 Brokers

 Only looking to buy and sell securities such as stocks and bonds?
 You’ll need a broker, essentially an intermediary between investors and a securities exchange.
-In doing so, you can choose between full-service outfits (e.g., Morgan Stanley, Stifel, or Merrill Lynch) and their discount counterparts such as E-Trade or TD Ameritrade.
+In doing so, you can choose between full-service outfits (e.g., Morgan Stanley, Stifel, or Merrill Lynch) and their discount counterparts such as E-Trade or Robinhood.
 While the latter charge lower fees and commissions, they require you make investment decisions on your own whereas full-service brokers provide personalized investment advice.

 Robo-advisors